U.S. Route 66: Oklahoma and Kansas

-The highway covered 376 mi in Oklahoma.
-Today, it is marked by I-40 west of Oklahoma City and SH-66 east of there.
-After entering at Texola, US 66 passed through Sayre, Elk City and Clinton before entering Oklahoma City.
-Beyond Oklahoma City, the highway passed through Edmond on its way to Tulsa.
-Past there, US 66 passed through Miami, North Miami, Commerce and Quapaw before entering Kansas where it covered only 13.2 mi.
-Only three towns are located on the route in Kansas: Galena, Riverton and Baxter Springs.
+U.S. Route 66 ran for approximately 376 mi across Oklahoma, generally following a west–east alignment that is now paralleled by Interstate 40 in the western part of the state and by State Highway 66 in the central and northeastern regions.
+The highway entered the state at Texola and passed through major communities including Elk City, Clinton, Oklahoma City, and Tulsa before continuing toward the Kansas state line.

+In Kansas, US 66 covered a short distance of about 13 mi, passing through Galena, Riverton, and Baxter Springs before entering Missouri.

 Missouri

 US 66 covered 292 mi in Missouri.
 Upon entering from Galena, Kansas, the highway passed through Joplin.
-From there, it passed through Carthage, Springfield, where Red's Giant Hamburg, the world's first drive-thru stands, Waynesville, Devils Elbow, Lebanon and Rolla before passing through St. Louis.
+From there, it passed through Carthage; Springfield, where Red's Giant Hamburg, the world's first drive-thru was located; Lebanon; Waynesville, Devils Elbow; and Rolla before passing through St. Louis.

 Illinois

 US 66 covered 301 mi in Illinois.
 It entered Illinois in East St. Louis after crossing the Mississippi River.
 Near there, it passed by Cahokia Mounds, a UNESCO World Heritage Site.
-The highway then passed through Hamel, Springfield, passing by the Illinois State Capitol, Bloomington-Normal, Pontiac and Gardner.
+The highway then passed through Hamel, Springfield (passing by the Illinois State Capitol), Bloomington-Normal, Pontiac and Gardner.
 It then entered the Chicago area, originally through Joliet and later through Plainfield.
-After passing through the suburbs, U.S. 66 entered Chicago itself, where it terminated at Lake Shore Drive starting in 1938, having originally ended at Michigan Avenue.
+After passing through the suburbs, U.S. 66 entered Chicago itself on Ogden Avenue, where it terminated at Lake Shore Drive starting in 1938, having originally ended at Michigan Avenue.